1482: Tatars plunder Kiev, Ukraine.

 1938: Benito Mussolini cancels the civil rights of Italian Jews.

-1939: Germany invades Poland.
+1939: German forces invade Poland.
+In the “scoop of the century,” Daily Telegraph journalist Clare Hollingworth is the first to report the outbreak of the Second World War.
 On the same day, Adolf Hitler orders the extermination of the mentally ill through the “T4 Euthanasia Program,” arguing that wartime “was the best time for the elimination of the incurably ill”.
-Also, Switzerland proclaims neutrality at the outbreak of the Second World War and Daily Telegraph journalist Claire Hollingworth gets the scoop of the century as the first to report the outbreak of the war.
+Also, Switzerland proclaims neutrality.

 1943: Chiang Kai-shek again becomes Chairman of the Nationalist Government of China.